smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ## CONSTRAINTS
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-SQL provides the following constraints; `NOT NULL`, `PRIMARY KEY`, `FOREIGN KEY`, `UNIQUE`, and `CHECK CONSTRAINTS`.
+SQL provides the following constraints: `NOT NULL`, `PRIMARY KEY`, `FOREIGN KEY`, `UNIQUE`, and `CHECK CONSTRAINTS`.

 ---------------------------------------------------------
 **PRIMARY KEYS**

 Unless specified otherwise, the `PRIMARY KEY` syntax will create a `CLUSTERED INDEX`.
-The following statements will error as a `PRIMARY KEY` does not allow for NULL markers.
+The following statements will return an error because a `PRIMARY KEY` does not allow NULL markers.

 ```sql
 ALTER TABLE ##TableA